USAG Rheinland-Pfalz CYS students earn sports scholarships

-BAUMHOLDER, Germany – Jaiden H., a student from U.S. Army Garrison Rheinland-Pfalz’ Baumholder Youth Program, received a $1,500 scholarship from the Hank Aaron ‘Chasing the Dream’ Foundation.
-The scholarship funds can be used for equipment, camps, travel and other expenses related to students' development in their chosen sport.
+BAUMHOLDER, Germany – Two students from U.S. Army Garrison Rheinland-Pfalz’ Baumholder Youth Program have each received $1,500 scholarships from the Hank Aaron ‘Chasing the Dream’ Foundation.

+The recipients, Jaiden H. and Yadriel A., are both multi-sport athletes involved in football, basketball and soccer, according to Ryan Flynn, the Youth Programs director at Baumholder Child and Youth Services.

+“Receiving this basketball grant is an honor and an opportunity to continue developing as both an athlete and as a leader,” said Jaiden H., scholarship recipient.

 |Date Taken: